bwanamaker/cli-guide/README.md

 > `ls | grep dev`

+---

 ## Useful Common Commands

+- `pwd` : Prints your current directory, also known as the working directory.
 - `cd <directory-name>` : Change directory to the specified directory.
 If no directory is given, then you will be taken to the user's root directory.
 - `..` : Navigate to parent directory.
 - `ls` : List files and directories in my current directory.
 Use the `-a` all option will display all files, including files that may be hidden when simply using the `ls` list command alone.